-In rural France you can buy local wine at the hardware place.
-A marriage made in heaven for your average DIY Woman.
+In rural France you can buy local wine at the hardware place which is a marriage made in heaven for your average DIY Woman.

 See point 2 above.
 If you are in a queue for service of any sort (but especially at a farmers market) do not expect to be served in a hurry.
 There are matters of importance to be discussed in any transaction but especially one concerning food and wine.
 Your questions will be answered with the same consideration, especially if you attempt to ask them in French.
 Oh and don’t touch the avocados!

 May alone has 4: May 1 is Labor Day, May 8 is WWII Victory Day, May 14 is Ascension Day and May 24 is Whit Sunday.
 If you’re planning to stay in France for any length of time make sure you add French public holidays onto your calendar.
 It will save you a lot of heartburn.

 6. Learn to love the French and their contrary ways.

-7. French door handles have to be forced upwards before being locked or unlocked.
-Sometimes they lock, sometimes they don’t; a lot depends on the weather, the strength and angle of the pressure applied and the power of prayer.
+They have to be forced upwards before being locked or unlocked.
+Sometimes they lock but sometimes they don’t.
+It depends on the weather, the strength and angle of the pressure applied and – finally – the power of prayer.

 Try to remember it is the reason for the gorgeous green French countryside when you have been stuck inside for a week.